 DIY "REMEMBER THIS" SAVE THE DATES

 Remember the old-fashioned custom of tying a piece of string around a finger to help you remember something?
-This DIY idea is a clever take on the practice: Print out the printable and make them double-sided by printing the wedding details on the back.
+This DIY idea is a clever take on the practice: Print out the printable and make your mailer double-sided by printing the wedding details on the back.
 Punch out two small holes and thread baker's twine through before mailing.
+Colorful twine is a must!

 Photo: Brittany Watson Jepson